fouinyla/telegram-bot-template/README.md

-:exclamation: Note, that this project's adapted for deploying to AWS Elastic Beanstalk Docker environment.
 1. Fork this repo, switch to **dev-aiogram-3.x** branch, pull changes
 2. Create the .env file in the root with that content: